hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 #### Propose Credential

-An optional message sent by the potential Holder to the Issuer to initiate the protocol or in response to a `offer-credential` message when the Holder wants some adjustments made to the credential data offered by Issuer.
+An optional message sent by the potential Holder to the Issuer to initiate the protocol or in response to an `offer-credential` message when the Holder wants some adjustments made to the credential data offered by Issuer.

 <blockquote>
 Note: In Hyperledger Indy, where the `request-credential` message can **only** be sent in response to an `offer-credential` message, the `propose-credential` message is the only way for a potential Holder to initiate the workflow.